Patti Smith: Art and writings

-Film appearances
+Film and TV appearances

-Also in 2010, Smith made a cameo appearance in Jean-Luc Godard's Film Socialisme, which was first screened at the Cannes Film Festival that year.
+Smith made a cameo appearance in Jean-Luc Godard's Film Socialisme, which was first screened at the Cannes Film Festival in 2010.
+She made her television acting debut at age 64 on the TV series Law & Order: Criminal Intent, appearing in 2011 episode titled "Icarus".

 In 2017, Smith appeared as herself in Song to Song opposite Rooney Mara and Ryan Gosling, directed by Terrence Malick.
 She later made an appearance at the Detroit show of U2's The Joshua Tree 2017 tour and performed "Mothers of the Disappeared" with the band.

-In 2018, Smith's concert-documentary film Horses: Patti Smith and her Band, premiered at the 2018 Tribeca Film Festival.
+Smith's 2018 concert-documentary film Horses: Patti Smith and her Band, premiered at the 2018 Tribeca Film Festival.
 In addition, Smith narrated Darren Aronofsky's VR experience Spheres: Songs of Spacetime along with Millie Bobby Brown and Jessica Chastain.

 In January 2019, Smith's photographs were displayed at the Diego Rivera gallery in the San Francisco Art Institute and she performed at The Fillmore in San Francisco.

-In 2019, Smith performed "People Have the Power" with Stewart Copeland and Choir!
-Choir!
-Choir! at Onassis Festival 2019: Democracy Is Coming.
-Later that year, she released her latest book, Year of the Monkey.
-"A captivating, redemptive chronicle of a year in which Smith looked intently into the abyss", stated Kirkus Reviews.

 In 2024, Smith appeared as herself in Turn in the Wound, a documentary by Abel Ferrara about performance, poetry, music and the experience of people at war, focusing on life in Kyiv since the beginning of the Russian invasion of Ukraine.
-She composed the music of the film and read poems by Antonin Artaud, René Daumal and Arthur Rimbaud in her own voice.
+She composed the film's music and contributed poem reading of works by Antonin Artaud, René Daumal and Arthur Rimbaud.
 It was premiered at the 74th Berlin International Film Festival on February 16, 2024.

-Musical influence

-One of the first musicians to reference Smith was Todd Rundgren.
-In the liner notes of his 1972 album Something/Anything?, Rundgren wrote that "Song of the Viking" was "written in the feverish grip of the dreaded 'd'oyle carte,' a chronic disease dating back to my youth.
-Dedicated to Miss Patti Lee Smith."
-Seven years later, Rundgren produced the final Patti Smith Group album, Wave.

-In 1979, Gilda Radner portrayed a character called Candy Slice, based on Smith, on Saturday Night Live.

-Anglo-Celtic rock band The Waterboys' debut single, "A Girl Called Johnny", is a tribute to Smith.